Skip Navigation

 • Intervene on behalf of school related to conflicts that may arise during SCA sponsored events.

-• Direct visitors and assist as necessary.
+• Direct visitors and assists as necessary.

 • Monitor parking lots; direct traffic and parking as necessary.